Enable visitors to save and access their payment, shipping, and order information.

 - Reset password

 - Password updated

 Depending on the account holder's profile type—customer, subscriber, member, or donor—they may receive more emails.
 Learn more about these emails and how to customize them in Customer email notifications.

 Saved payment methods

-How your users save payment methods to their account depends on your site's payment processor.
+How your customers save payment methods to their account depends on your site's payment processor.
 Customers, members, and donors can save payment methods during checkout, or by logging into their account.
 If they don't have an account, they'll have the option to create one during checkout.

 Tip: Only account holders can edit their saved payment information and shipping addresses.
 You can't edit this information on their behalf.